Jackzmc/sourcemod-plugins/README.md

 ### Development Dependencies
 Most L4D2 plugins use my own include: jutils.inc, it's provided in this repo.
-Some do require newer includes by modified plugins (such as my improved survivor identity fix)
+Some do require newer includes for my modified plugins (such as my improved survivor identity fix)

 ## Descriptions